Shopify Customization: The Definitive Guide For Non-Coders

 How to Pick a Shopify Theme to Customize

 To start customizing your store, you first need a theme.
 A theme is simply a templates you use for your store.
-You'll find a huge selection of themes in the theme store, so if you haven't already, head over there and pick one that aligns with your brand.
+You'll find a huge selection of themes in Shopify's theme store and at TemplateMonster's marketplace, so if you haven't already, head over there and pick one that aligns with your brand

 On the Shopify theme store you'll find both free and paid themes.
 Plus, you can filter by industry to find a layout that's right for you.